marioa/trieste/introduction.md

    * m.antonioletti@epcc.ed.ac.uk
    * Work for EPCC (University of Edinburgh)
       * Software Sustainability Institute (SSI)
-      * Here with an SSI hat on
+      * I am here with an SSI hat on

 ----